 “Owners Corporations, Apartment defect claims and Class Actions”

-By Justin Cotton, Director, Lovegrove & Cotton Pty Ltd (Construction and Commercial Lawyers)
+By Justin Cotton, Director, Lovegrove & Cotton Pty – Construction and Planning Lawyers

 With the advent of both more people living in high rise residential buildings and higher rainfall levels, perhaps the most common source of building defects in Victoria now involves water ingress from apartment balconies.
 In tandem with that, Owners Corporation claimants in domestic building disputes have become more frequent.